abhishekumar09/JobSeeker/Backend/Readme.md

-What is the difference between params and query in node? query is used for getting the query string values and req. params is used for getting the route parameters.
+What is the difference between params and query in node? query is used for getting the query string values and req. params is used for getting the route parameters...